IS NATO REALLY NECESSARY?

 2) the countries that have long been members of NATO on the European continent, more precisely in Western Europe (France, Italy, Germany, Belgium, The Netherlands, etc.); and

 The respective attitudes of the three groups, regarding Russia and the current geopolitical situation, are quite different.
 The members located in Central and Eastern Europe have mostly bad memories of the old Soviet domination and are often quite anti-Russian.
-The members who are Anglo-Saxons countries, on the other hand, tend to perceive China as a growing threat and to see NATO as a way to contain Russia while America reorganize itself in order to concentrate its efforts on the Far East.
+The members who are Anglo-Saxons countries, on the other hand, tend to perceive China as a growing threat and to see NATO to contain Russia while America reorganize itself in order to concentrate its efforts on the Far East.
 Lastly, the members located in Western Europe tend to be less anti-Russian than their Central and Eastern European neighbors.

-The giant manifestation that happend on the 25th of February, in Berlin (Germany), with thousands of participants, is one of many signs that a large part of the population of that part of the continent see things differently and is at odd with the public position of their governments.
+The giant manifestation that happened on the 25th of February, in Berlin (Germany), with thousands of participants, is one of many signs that a large part of the population of that part of the continent see things differently and is at odd with the public position of their governments.

 For many, what the European continent really need is to learn to defend itself, and, at the same time, cease to do the bidding of Anglo-Saxon countries, through NATO and other institutions of the sort.
-They feel that continental Europe doesnt need NATO to deter a Russia that, in truth, is puny relative to it, both economically and militarily.
+They feel that continental Europe doesn’t need NATO to deter a Russia that, in truth, is puny relative to it, both economically and militarily.

 * * *